ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-okta/guide.en-gb.md

 ![Assign users](images/OKTA_add_user.png){.thumbnail}

-Before going to the next section, go to the "Sign On" tab, and access to the **Metadata URL** and save the XML provided
+Before going to the next section, go to the "Sign On" tab, and access to the **Metadata URL** and save the provided XML file

 ![Retrieve metadata](images/OKTA_retrieve_metadata.png){.thumbnail}

-Your OKTA service now trusts OVHcloud as a service provider.
-The next step is to ensure that the OVHcloud account trusts your OKTA as an identity provider.
+Your Okta service now trusts OVHcloud as a service provider.
+The next step is to ensure that the OVHcloud account trusts your Okta as an identity provider.

-### Registering OKTA into the OVHcloud account and configuring the connection
+### Registering Okta into the OVHcloud account and configuring the connection

-To add OKTA as a trusted identity provider, you need to provide the identity provider metadata in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+To add Okta as a trusted identity provider, you need to provide the identity provider metadata in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

 Once logged in, click your profile at the top right.